vg-json-data/sm-json-data/logicalRequirements.md

 * A `comeInWithRMode` object implicitly requires X-Ray Scope and a Reserve Tank.
 * A `comeInWithRMode` object implicitly requires the `canEnterRMode` tech.
 * A `comeInWithRMode` requires that one of the indicating nodes in `fromNodes` has a matching `leaveWithGModeSetup`.
-  * The `leaveWithGModeSetup` object must satisfy following requirements in order to match:
+  * The `leaveWithGModeSetup` object must satisfy the following requirements in order to match:
     * Samus must have non-zero reserve energy.
     * Any additional requirements in the `requires` property of the `leaveWithGModeSetup` object.
 * A `comeInWithRMode` object implicitly requires a reserve trigger.